Slow-Cooker Cordon Bleu Soup

 - 1/2 pound diced deli ham

 - For croutons, preheat oven to 375°.
 In a large bowl, mix melted butter, garlic powder and pepper.
 Add bread cubes; toss to coat.
 Transfer croutons to a 15x10x1-in. baking pan; bake, stirring every 5 minutes, until golden brown, 15-20 minutes.
-Remove to wire racks to cool completely.
+Cool in pan on a wire rack.

-- Meanwhile, in a 4- or 5-qt. slow cooker, combine the next 5 ingredients; pour in broth.
-Cook, covered, on low until vegetables are tender, about 2 hours.
+- Meanwhile, in a 4- or 5-qt. slow cooker, combine the first 5 soup ingredients; pour in broth.
+Cook, covered, on low about 2 hours or until vegetables are tender.

 - Increase slow-cooker heat setting to high.
 Mix flour and water until smooth; whisk flour mixture into broth.
 Cook until thickened, 30-40 minutes.
 Stir in wine.
 Whisk in cheeses until melted.
 Add chicken and ham; heat through.
 Serve with croutons.

 - Freeze option: Before adding croutons, freeze cooled soup in freezer containers.
 Freeze croutons separately.
 To use, partially thaw soup in refrigerator overnight.
-Heat soup through in a saucepan, stirring occasionally; add a little broth or water if necessary.
+Heat soup through in a saucepan, stirring occasionally; add broth or water if necessary.
 While soup is heating, thaw croutons at room temperature; sprinkle over soup.

 Test Kitchen tips